-2092 Persistent Indicators of Dementia without a Diagnosis-Short Stay

-- 10. Calculate Patient Age on Encounter Date (in years) - 11.
-Check Patient Age - a.
-If the resident age <65 years, Then the patient is not eligible to be sampled for the Persistent Indicators of Dementia without a Diagnosis Measure Set.
+2092 Persistent Indicators of Dementia without a Diagnosis-Short Stay assessment tool, Then continue processing and proceed to Calculate Patient Age 10.
+Calculate Patient Age on Encounter Date (in years) 11.
+Check Patient Age If the resident age <65 years, Then the patient is not eligible to be sampled for the Persistent Indicators of Dementia without a Diagnosis Measure Set.
 Set the Short-Stay Nursing Facility Population Reject Case Flag to YES.
-Stop processing case. - b.
+Stop processing case.
 If the resident age =65 years, Then the patient is eligible to be sampled for the Persistent Indicators of Dementia without a Diagnosis Measure Set and in the Short-Stay Nursing Facility Population.
 Set the Short-Stay Nursing Facility Population Reject Case Flag to NO. Stop processing case and Return to Data Processing Flow (date transmission section).
 Numerator Algorithm Narrative for Persistent Indicators of Dementia without a Diagnosis-Short Stay Numerator: Number of adult patients 65 and older who are included in the denominator (i.e., have persistent signs and symptoms of dementia) and who do not have a diagnosis of dementia on any MDS assessment within the last 12 months.